NoBrainerORM/nobrainer.io/docs/querying.md

 Calling `reload` on an instance will not trigger these callbacks again.

-Note that `Model.after_find().first` declares a callback on the model class, which triggers the callback on every fetched instances.
+Note that `Model.after_find().first` declares a callback on the model class, which triggers the callback on every fetched instance.
 Using `Model.all.after_find().first` only triggers the callback for that specific fetched instance.